 Penalties or suspensions will be served on those dates specified by the administration.
 Suspensions will be served on consecutive days.
 If a suspension ends on the day prior to a weekend or vacation, then the student is ineligible to participate in or attend any activities on the following day.
-When the period of suspen- sion includes a weekend or vacation period, the student is ineligible to participate in or attend any activities throughout the entire period.
-Students who are suspended from school are not allowed to be in school or on school property at any time during the period of suspension and are not allowed to attend any school-sponsored activities.
+When the period of suspen- sion includes a weekend or vacation period, the student is ineligible to participate in or attend any activities to participate in or attend any activities throughout the entire period.
+Students who are suspended from school are not allowed to be in school or on school property at any time during the period of suspension and are not allowed to attend any school- sponsored activities.